Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Introduction

 \section{Introduction}

 The HAWC Collaboration reported the detection of extended (few degrees across the sky) very-high-energy (VHE, above 1 TeV) $\gamma$-ray halos around the Geminga and Monogem pulsars \citep{Abeysekara:2017science}.
+Very recently the LHAASO experiment also reported the detection of an extended $\gamma-$ray halo around the pulsar PSR J0622+3749\citep{LHAASO:2021crt}.
 These $\gamma$-ray structures, whose existence has been predicted a while ago \citep{Felix-book-2004vhec.book.....A}, are the result of inverse Compton scattering (ICS) of electrons and positrons ($e^{\pm}$) accelerated at the pulsar's wind termination shock and propagating diffusively in the turbulent interstellar medium (ISM).
 The pool of target photons is dominated by the interstellar near to far infrared radiation and the 2.7~K Cosmic Microwave Background (CMB).